Home • Members

 Grace period in ENQA membership

-ENQA Board provides a grace period in ENQA membership for those agencies that are already members of the association and who will undergo an ENQA-coordinated review (i.e., a full or targeted review) following the revised Guidelines for ENQA Agency Reviews (2021), including the revised decision-making procedure (pp. 28-30).
+ENQA Board provides a grace period in ENQA membership for those agencies that are already members of the association and who have undergone an external review following the Guidelines for ENQA Agency Reviews.

 Agencies, whose review reports are submitted for validation before the expiry of agencies’ membership in ENQA, are provided a grace period in retaining ENQA membership until the validated review report or the EQAR’s letter on Renewal of Registration reaches ENQA for the Board’s decision on membership.
 The grace period is valid solely for agencies renewing their membership in ENQA and enables them to keep a 5-year cycle for the external review against the ESG (see ESG 3.7).

-• a member agency’s compliance with the ESG
+- an ENQA member agency’s compliance with the ESG;

-Full details of the principles, process and format for complaints can be found in the Complaints Policy.
+Full details of the principles, process and format for complaints can be found in the General Complaints Policy for Third Countries.